RikEnde/rikende.github.io/docs/_posts/2026-03-01-fitbit-dashboard.md

 understanding the relevance of the data.
 The agent added some uninteresting statistics such as a daily average heart rate, for example.
 Not having a human body, to the agent it's just data.

-It gave me options with pros and cons for the tech stack to choose from, and given the fact that this was a greenfield project, that hiring and re-training team members was not an issue, the chosen tech stack came out on top.
+It gave me options with pros and cons for the tech stack to choose from.
+Given the fact that this was a greenfield project, that hiring and re-training team members was not an issue, the tech stack we ended up choosing came out clearly on top.

 ## Disclaimer